Putting the FUN in fundraising

 Or what about a secondhand clothing sale?
 Invite all your friends over, tell them to bring the things in their wardrobe they no longer wear and some cash and get shopping!
 One man’s (woman’s, or non-binary person’s) trash is another one’s treasure right?
 Plus it’s good for the environment.

-Host a raffle
+Host a raffle at your fundraiser

 Most people know how to host a raffle, it’s pretty simple really, you ask some people or businesses to donate prizes, you sell tickets and you draw a winner.
 Before hosting a raffle be sure you check the rules and regulations in your state or country to ensure you’re following best practise, you may need to register for a licence to hold a raffle.
 The NSW regulations are here